 You are taking part in the UK-PBC Genetics Study.
 This study is managed by the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust and is led by Professor Richard Sandford.
 The study was paid for by the Medical Research Council.
 It is aimed at finding genetic factors involved in primary biliary cholangitis.

 This page describes how the study team will access and use your health and personal data.
 We refer to this as a “privacy notice” because it explains how we will use and look after your personal data.

 Who will have access to my data?

-The UK-PBC study team at the University of Cambridge will have access to your data.
+The UK-PBC study team at the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust will have access to your data.
 The study team will analyse the data collected about you to generate the results of the UK-PBC Genetics Study.
-The University of Cambridge is referred to as the “Data Controller” which means they have overall responsibility for looking after your data.
+The University of Cambridge and Cambridge University Hospitals NHS Foundation Trust are referred to as the “Data Controllers” which means they have overall responsibility for looking after your data.

 Consent for access to my personal data

 Everyone taking part in the UK-PBC Genetics Study was asked to sign a Consent Form.
-As a reminder, you provided signed, written consent at the start of the study for your contact details to be held at the University of Cambridge.
+As a reminder, you provided signed, written consent at the start of the study for your contact details to be held at the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust.
 This meant that the study team could send questionnaires and other documents to you.
 You signed consent giving permission for the trial team to access your medical records.
 We will access your records via your hospital records and an organisation called NHS Digital who look after health and care information.
-We asked for consent to access your data from the date of your diagnosis with PBC.

 Who are NHS Digital?